How Dehydration Affects the Body

 “Signs of dehydration can include dry mouth, sleepiness, concentrated urine, headache, dry skin, dizziness, increased thirst, and decreased urine output.
 Severe dehydration can lead to more serious symptoms such as rapid heart rate, orthostatic hypotension (when blood pressure drops as you stand), fever, seizure, confusion, and poor skin elasticity.”

 Do you ever feel like you can’t get enough sleep?
 That you don’t have enough energy to make it through the day?
 Constantly drowsy?
 We’re not suggesting that drinking water is some “silver bullet”, but often times it can be.
-I’d encourage you make a goal to drink even 32 oz. of pure water every day for 14 days, you might be surprised by how different you feel after those 14 days!
+I’d encourage you to make a goal to drink even 32 oz. of pure water every day for 14 days, you might be surprised by how different you feel after those 14 days!

 How Does Dehydration Affect the Body?